fupy/fupy.github.io/README.md

 #### Running MicroPython inside QEmu environment

-The HDMI2USB LiteX environment provides some limited QEmu emulation of the FPGA gateware, this means you can test your code without needing hardware.
+The `litex-buildenv` LiteX environment provides some limited QEmu emulation of the FPGA gateware, this means you can test your code without needing hardware.

 It can be used with the MicroPython image by running `./scripts/build-qemu.sh` and then replacing `-kernel qemu.bin` with `-kernel micropython.bin` in the last command.